juanniwu/t-SMILES/README.md

 >   It reconstructs molecules form t-SMILES to generate classical SMILES.

-In this study, MolGPT, RNN, VAE, and AAE generative models are used for evaluation.
+In this study, MolGPT and RNN generative models are used for evaluation.

 Acknowledgement
 ===============